chutrunganh/Stock-Trading-Platform/README.md

 ## Optional: Package the web with Docker 🐳

-If you want to package the whole application with your source code changes to Docker images, update the `docker-compose.yml` file:
+If you want to package the whole application (not just the database as above mentioned) with your source code changes to Docker images, use the `docker-compose.yml` file.
+First, check again the `.env` file, pay attention to these variables:

-1. Uncomment the backend and frontend service, then under the `build` section, comment out the `image` lines (which pull from Docker Hub).

-2. Then, uncomment the `context` and `dockerfile` lines.

-3. Check again the `.env` file, pay attention to these variables:

 | Variable  | Description                                                                                                                      | Example Value                                         |
 | --------- | -------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------- |